-Beginning July 2010, customer satisfaction surveys regarding forest management plans, stewardship management plans, and forest services are provided to customers online through the use of Survey Monkey.
+Customer satisfaction surveys regarding forest management plans, stewardship management plans, and forest services are provided to customers online through the use of SurveyMonkey.
 This tool is also utilized by our seedling customers.
 The online satisfaction survey was e-mailed to all customers who provided an e-mail address.
 The switch to the electronic format was implemented to stream-line the process and be more cost-efficient and cost-effective for the agency.
 Survey information since 1998 is available for forest seedling customers (Graph 7.2-1); since 1999 for services (Graph 7.2-2) and forest management plans (Graph 7.2-3).
 However, only the last 5 years are reflected in the graphs.
 In 2008 we began collecting survey information on our stewardship management plans (Graph 7.2-4).
 Results from these surveys are reviewed to determine if there are areas that can be improved.
 SCFC personnel respond to all specific customer complaints on an individual basis.
+Beginning with FY 2013, the SCFC will use customer satisfaction surveys through SurveyMonkey to get feedback from forest landowners that receive reforestation recommendations from our project foresters through state and federal cost-share programs.
+This additional survey process came as a result of a workflow study that showed there were higher workloads for our project foresters in reforestation cost-share exams over forestland exams associated with rural forestry assistance.
+The customer base was greater with cost-share exams than the other program.